Purpose of the Jump Cut Drill

 - you can use additional cones or towels to make the path more visible for the players

-Coaching Points of the Jump Cut Drill
+Coaching Points for the Jump Cut Drill

 - staying low